some-mthfka/hu.dwim.sdl/README.md

 - Everything is now exported in the generated files.
 - The generated names are lispy now.
 - Automatic boolean conversion and error checking: for _all_ functions.
+- Convenience macros for working with structs and slots.

 New dependencies: `cl-ppcre` for regexps and `parachute` for some tests.